shawninder/music/name.md

 - .life

 ## Available urls ($/month)
+- pimpmyplaylist.com 13$ Pimp My Playlist!
 - crowds-play.com  13$   Get the Crowd involved in your playlist!
+- partyplaylist.org 16$  Add your own tracks to the party playlist!
 - joinplaylist.tech 5$   Join the playlist and insert your favourite tunes!
 - wedj.in 13$            Allow guests to wedge songs into your playlist
 - gimmedj.com 13$        (.org,.net 16, .app 22)
 - playlist.city 14$      Name your city and let visitors mess with the playlist
 - massplay.org 16$       Give the masses control of the playlist
 - wedj.it 17$            Special requests?
 Wedge it in the playlist
 - djus.app 22$           Collaborative DJ App by and for us.
 - massplay.app 22$       Give the masses control of the playlist
 - imotepmusic.com 13$
 - imoteplay.com 13$
 - imoteptunes.com 13$